fra87/RouterScraper/README.md

              implements tests linked to the corresponding file in the **routerscraper** folder; if necessary, helper files group functions needed by the corresponding test file.
+             `helpers_common.py` implements some classes useful for all the tests.
 - **developerscripts**: folder with scripts for developers
     - `create_venv.sh`: Script to create the virtual environment and install dependencies